aitouakrim10/werkzeug-cracker/README.md

 - **Disclaimer**: Use this tool for ethical and educational purposes only.
 Unauthorized access to systems is illegal.
 - **Compatibility**: Tested with Flask installations using Werkzeug debugger.

 ---

-## Logo

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----